Spontaneous quantization of the Yang--Mills gradient flow: Gradient flow of the Wilson loop

-Let us first derive the evolution equation for the Wilson loop.
-This equation could have been written down forty-two years ago, after the loop calculus was developed \cite{MMEq79, MM1981NPB, Mig83}.
+Let us now derive the explicit evolution equation for the Wilson loop.
+This equation could have been written down forty years ago, after the loop calculus was first developed \cite{MMEq79, MM1981NPB, Mig83}.

-For the benefit of the readers born after $1981$ and the older ones who have forgotten the loop calculus, we summarize the modern view on the loop calculus in the next section (see also \cite{M23PR, migdal2025duality}).
-In doing so, we advance the loop calculus by relating it to functional derivatives $\ff{\dot C(\theta)}$, which are both finite and parametric invariant.
+For readers unfamiliar with the original loop--calculus papers, we briefly review the essentials in the next section (see also \cite{M23PR,migdal2025duality}).
+In doing so, we advance the calculus by expressing variations in terms of the dot--velocity derivatives $\ff{\dot C(\theta)}$, which are finite and parametrization--invariant.
+This removes spurious singularities from the loop equation and enables clean checks of candidate solutions, as well as the construction of new ones.

-We generalize the Wilson loop by replacing the averaging $\VEV{}_A$ over the \YM{} distribution by a more general averaging $\VEV{}_{A(\tau)}$ over the gradient flow starting with some (random or classical) field $A_\mu(0)$.
-In that case, this flow represents the evolution of the Wilson loop from its initial value, corresponding to the Yang-Mills quantum theory, or from any classical field configuration.
+We generalize the Wilson loop by replacing the averaging $\VEV{}_A$ over the \YM{} distribution by a more general averaging $\VEV{}_{A(\tau)}$ over the gradient flow starting from some (random or classical) initial field $A_\mu(0)$.
+In this case, the flow represents the evolution of the Wilson loop from its initial value, corresponding to the Yang--Mills quantum theory, or from any classical configuration.